xlandscape/LandscapeModel-Core/COMPONENTS.md

 - Chunks: for fast retrieval of timeseries
 - Element_Names: `time/hour`: None, `space/reach`: as specified by the `InflowReaches` output
 - Offset: `time/hour`: as specified by the `FromTime` input, `space/reach`: None
+- Geometries: `time/hour`: None, `space/reach`: as specified by the output itself
+#### ReachesGeometries
+This output lists the geometries of reaches as reported by the `Inflow` output.
+This order may differ from the order of reaches in all other outputs with scale `space/reach`.
+- Scales: `space/reach`
+- Type: `list`
+- Shape: the number of reaches as stored in the `TimeSeries` input
+- Element_Names: `space/reach`: as specified by the `Reaches` output
+- Geometries: `space/reach`: as specified by the output itself
+#### InflowReachesGeometries
+This output lists the geometries of the reaches as retrieved from the `Hydrography` input.
+All outputs that have a scale of `space/reach` report reaches in the order specified by this input, except the `Inflow` output which reports reaches in the order of the `InflowReachesGeometries` output.
+- Scales: `space/reach`
+- Type: `list`
+- Shape: the number of reaches as stored in the `TimeSeries` input
+- Element_Names: `space/reach`: as specified by the `Reaches` output
+- Geometries: `space/reach`: as specified by the output itself

 ## LandCoverToVegetation
     Translates land cover into vegetation information using a simple lookup-table approach.